 He has published more than 120 scientific journal articles, 70 book chapters, and is the co-author of the most widely used orthopaedic textbook on foot and ankle surgery, entitled, “Surgery of the Foot and Ankle,” which is now entering its ninth edition.
 He is a past president of the American Orthopaedic Foot and Ankle Society (AOFAS).
 The society has even named an annual award for their Outstanding Clinical Paper after Dr. Mann, “The Roger A. Mann Award.”

 Dr. Mann maintains a full-time Foot Fellowship Program.
 He has trained more than 60 orthopaedic surgeons in foot and ankle surgery over the years.
-It is a 6 month fellowship, working with Dr. Mann on a one-on-one basis.
+It is a 6-month fellowship, working with Dr. Mann on a one-on-one basis.

 Besides providing a full service foot and ankle practice, Dr. Mann was the lead investigator for the FDA study evaluating the Scandinavian Total Ankle Replacement (STAR).
 The STAR was finally approved by the FDA in April 2007.
-With his son, Jeffrey, they have carried out over 500 ankle replacements to date.